lys1995/ME13_InterScool_GetReadyForSchool/README.md

 * Cloud Hosting - Microsoft Azure

 ## Setup
-Having a laptop or a mobile phone with internet connections Go to the browser(e.g. Chrome, Safari, etc.) enter the link:https://interscool.games
+Having a laptop or a mobile phone with internet connections.
+Go to the browser(e.g. Chrome, Safari, etc.) enter the link:https://interscool.games

 ## Features
 InterScool has awesome features: